openstack-archive/instack-undercloud/elements/ironic-discoverd-ramdisk-instack/README.md

 * CPU count and architecture
 * Memory amount in MiB
 * Hard drive size in GiB
-* IP and mac addresses for all NICs except the loopback
+* IP and MAC addresses for all NICs except the loopback
+* Various hardware data detected by python-hardware library

 The machine is halted at the end of the process.